 Coaches may only coach one team at the AWG Curling Competition (i.e., a coach may not coach in both the male and female events at the same time).

-Standard language for coaches & chaperones to be provided by SPAR regarding criminal record & vulnerable sector check and training.
-(Safe Sport)
+Safe Sport - SafeSport Requirements for all coaches and chaperones by the registration deadline:

+Must have a clear criminal records and vulnerable sector check from within the last three (3) years, or less if required by your Organization’s policies.

+Must have completed either the CAC Safe Sport Training. (may be amended to be only one of these options if required by your Organization’s policies)

+Note: Where a coach or chaperone has been substituted after the registration deadline leading into the Games, they must have the above completed and verified with Mission Staff no later than 48 hours prior to the start of the Alberta Games

 All coaches and chaperones must be at least eighteen (18) years old by the start of the Alberta Games.